 Good

 As a Norfolk village primary, most pupils will move into local state secondary provision at Year 7, with choices shaped by distance, transport routes, and Norfolk’s coordinated admissions.
-Norfolk provides catchment mapping and guidance for families who want to understand which schools are linked to their home address for 2026 to 2027.
+Norfolk provides catchment mapping and guidance for families who want to understand which schools are linked to their home address for the relevant admissions cycle.

 Transition quality often depends on two things: early information-sharing, and how confidently pupils manage the jump in scale from a small primary to a larger secondary.
 The school’s calm culture and emphasis on routines can help with that adjustment, particularly for pupils who benefit from predictable expectations.